 - The development of Ryan’s Rule

-Since 2011, the Patient Safety and Quality Improvement Service, Clinical Excellence Division, has led extensive and ongoing collaboration with key stakeholders, consumers and the Saunders Family in the development of the Ryan's Rule process and associated resource material.
+Since 2011, Patient Safety and Quality, Clinical Excellence Queensland, has led extensive and ongoing collaboration with key stakeholders, consumers and the Saunders Family in the development of the Ryan's Rule process and associated resource material.
 The following stakeholders have been involved in the development of Ryan's Rule:

 - Health Consumers Queensland